 Both funds will be officially launched on January 1st, 2021.
 The $5,000 per fund seed money will be collected through our 2020 Holiday Basket Auction and through support from the Canada Council for the Arts.
 In November 2020, we will be applying for a Non-Profit Property Tax Rebate from HRM and will use the savings on tax to replenish these funds on an annual basis.
 We will also solicit donations through our regular fundraising efforts to be directed toward these funds and will additionally create a voluntary tax-like donation on all rentals at the BSTC to help support these funds.
 Any renter at the BSTC will have the choice to pay a contribution equal to 1.752% of their rental costs in honour of the Peace & Friendship Treaty signed in 1752.
 The collected contributions will be directed toward both funds below.

-A renter choosing to hire the services of an interpreter for their event (or at least one performance in the case of a show with multiple showings) may request a $100 subsidy from the BSTC in order to help defray the costs of the service.
+A renter incurring costs for accessibility measures (ASL interpretation, audio description, closed captioning, etc) may request a $100 subsidy from the BSTC in order to help defray the costs of doing so.
 The subsidy will be drawn from an annually renewed $5,000 fund.

-To apply to the fund, a renter must submit an invoice with documentation that the services of an interpreter were used for an event hosted at the BSTC.
+To apply to the fund, a renter must submit an invoice documenting expenses incurred for the purpose of an event hosted at the BSTC.
 A $100 discount will then be applied to their rental invoice from the BSTC.
 This fund can be accessed on a first come, first serve basis as needed.

 Email email@example.com to apply to the subsidy